Find Trade Colleges

 Klamath Falls, OR

-Oregon Institute of Technology ranked #9 on this year’s Best Allied Health Professions Bachelor’s Degree Trade Schools list.
+Oregon Institute of Technology did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #9 on the list.
 OIT is a small public school located in the town of Klamath Falls.

 Allied Health majors at OIT take out an average of $25,206 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $357, assuming that the borrower is on a 10-year repayment plan.

-The University of Texas Health Science Center at San Antonio did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the city of San Antonio, UT Health San Antonio is a public college with a small student population.
+With a ranking of #10, The University of Texas Health Science Center at San Antonio did quite well on this year’s best schools for allied health professions students working on their bachelor’s degree.
+Located in the large city of San Antonio, UT Health San Antonio is a public school with a small student population.

 The average amount in student loans that allied health majors at UT Health San Antonio take out while working on their Bachelor's Degree is $16,866.

-Full Allied Health Professions at The University of Texas Health Science Center at San Antonio Report
+Read full report on Allied Health Professions at The University of Texas Health Science Center at San Antonio

 #11